 Government of Vietnam's online information website

 Some travellers with e-visas have reported having to pay a second visa fee on arrival because of differences between their passport and e-visa application.
-Make sure you correctly enter your details on your e-visa application.
-Print a copy of your e-visa application and carry it with you.
+Make sure you correctly enter your details when applying.
+Print a copy of your application and carry it with you.

-If you are planning to stay longer than 30 days or require multiple entries, you'll need to apply for a visa directly from the nearest Embassy or Consulate of Vietnam.
+If you're planning to stay longer than 30 days or require multiple entries, you'll need to apply for a visa directly from the nearest Embassy or Consulate of Vietnam.
 Complete the

 visa application form online, then print it and take it to the nearest Embassy or Consulate of Vietnam.
 If you arrive in Vietnam with a written approval letter for a visa to be issued on arrival, you'll need to pay the fee in cash, either in US dollar or Vietnamese dong.

-Some travellers have reported being scammed by private online visa services and travel agents.
-There are reports of the personal information of applicants for visas and 'visa issued on arrival' approval letters have been made public.
+Some travellers report being scammed by private online visa services and travel agents.
+There are reports of personal information being made public.
 To avoid such scams, apply for your visa through the Government of Vietnam’s official website or offices.

-If your visa expires or is otherwise no longer valid, you will face delays and fines when leaving Vietnam.
+If your visa expires or is otherwise no longer valid, you will face delays and fines when leaving.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Vietnam for up-to-date information.